A new integral representation for the Riemann Zeta function: Conclusion

 \section{Conclusion}

-In this work we have derived a new integral representation for the Riemann zeta function.
-There are two other representations like it in the literature that work well in the important region of $0<\operatorname{Re} \left[ s\right] <1$.
-This particular region of the complex plane is of immense interest because all zeros of the Riemann zeta function lie in the strip $0<\operatorname{Re}[s]<1$.

-Using the new representation, we were able to obtain a new identity for the Riemann zeta function.
-This representation allows us to express the Riemann zeta function in terms of the Riemann zeta function itself and the Gamma function.
+In this work we have derived an integral representation for the Riemann zeta function.
+Using this representation, we are able to obtain a new identity for the Riemann zeta function.
+This representation allows us to express the Riemann zeta function in terms of the Riemann zeta and Gamma functions.
+Note that similar identities have been discovered by Milgram\cite{milgram}.